tbuzzelli/Veris/README.md

 ## Mission Statement

-Verisimilitude seeks to be a comprehensive tool for judging competitive programming solutions locally given a solution, data path, and checker.
+Verisimilitude seeks to be a comprehensive tool for judging competitive programming solutions locally given a solution file, collection of data files, and optionally a checker.